census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 private static final MeasureDouble M_LATENCY_MS = MeasureDouble.create("repl/latency", "The latency in milliseconds per REPL loop", "ms");

-// Counts the number of lines read in from standard input. private static final MeasureLong M_LATENCY_MS = MeasureLong.create("repl/lines_in", "The number of lines read in", "1");
+// Counts the number of lines read in from standard input. private static final MeasureLong M_LINES_IN = MeasureLong.create("repl/lines_in", "The number of lines read in", "1");

 // Counts the number of non EOF(end-of-file) errors. private static final MeasureLong M_ERRORS = MeasureLong.create("repl/errors", "The number of errors encountered", "1");